birneylab/flexlmm/README.md

 - Can test for dominance and interactions of the genotype with fixed covariates (for example, to test for GxE and GxG)
 - Can standardize or quantile-normalize the phenotypes
 - Can include quantitative and/or categorical covariates
-- Permutations can be done within subgroups specified by a categorical covariate
-  - This is useful when distinct sub-populations are present, such as in the case of multiple F2 crosses

 ## To be implemented